10 most difficult fashion riddlesFashion quiz

 Geta are worn with traditional Japanese clothing such as kimono or yukata, but (in Japan) also with Western clothing during the summer months.

-One of the most recognisable models of handbag is called Chanel 2.55.
+One of the most recognizable models of handbag is called Chanel 2.55.
 What was it named after?

 the 10th jubilee of the Second World War's ending

 the date of its creation

 The original design of Coco Chanel's handbag was introduced to the market in 1929.
 After her successful comeback to the fashion industry in 1954, Chanel decided to update her handbag.
 The resulting design was called 2.55 after the date of creation, February 1955.

 Who is consider to be the founder of miniskirt?